 Whoever wrote the Book of Mormon seemed to have Greek and Hebrew words at his disposal, but he did not understand their meaning.
 Does that sound like God?
 Or Nephi?
 Or Joseph Smith?

 More Greek in the Book of MormonRemember that Joseph Smith said that there was "no Greek or Latin" in the Book of Mormon.
-And it should not contain any Greek or Latin, since neither of those languages were familiar to the inhabitants of Palestine before Lehi supposedly left Jerusalem about 600 B.C.
+And it should not contain any Greek or Latin, since neither of those languages was familiar to the inhabitants of Palestine before Lehi supposedly left Jerusalem about 600 B.C.
 However, as we shall see, there are many Greek words in the Book of Mormon, and that fact must cast doubt on the claim that it was written by Jews who broke off all contact with their homeland in about 590 B.C.
 Historically, the Greek language was not used in Palestine until after the conquest of the Middle East by Alexander the Great, in 325 B.C., long after Lehi had left.
 Latin did not come into use in Palestine until the first century B.C.
 Thus, any Greek or Latin words in the Book of Mormon are linguistic anachronisms.

 "Church" and "synagogue"In the BoM at 1 Nephi 4:24-26 is this passage, where Nephi has just beheaded Laban, and has disguised himself in Laban's (miraculously non-bloody) clothing.
 He is speaking to Laban's servant:24 And I also spake unto him that I should carry the engravings, which were upon the plates of brass, to my elder brethren, who were without the walls.Does that sound odd?
 (Remember, this is a Jew in Jerusalem, 600 BC.
 Remember, too, that this "translation" is supposed to be divinely inspired.)

 25 And I also bade him that he should follow me.